mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 to the network via the Feri's Worldnet computer grid.
 To break into the system will require a Very Difficult roll against computer skill with intelligence modifiers.
 The task will take 1-6 hours.
 Intrusion programs can be used, and security programs are being run by the company.
-Hertzog has available on her hand computer a TL 11 Intrusion program, but if the characters want a higher level intrusion program, they may have try to purchase one on Feri, a Very Dif- ficult task against any streetwise or investigate skills the characters may possess.
-The company is running a TL 12 Security program on their internal network.
+Hertzog has available on her hand computer a TL 11 Intrusion program, but if the characters want a higher level intrusion program, they may have try to purchase one on Feri, a Very Dif-ficult task against any streetwise or investigate skills the characters may possess.
+The company is running a TL
+12 Security program on their internal network.
 An exceptional failure will mean the characters have been detected, and will be hunted down by the local police.
 An average failure will mean the intrusion attempt will be detected the next day by Salvage Factors staff, but the source of the hacking cannot be determined.